 The latest Salesforce.org Nonprofit Trends Report, the third edition of the annual report, details the degree to which technology impacts an organization’s success metrics through the lens of digital maturity.
-For the purposes of this report, digital maturity is defined as an organization’s ability to leverage data to inform decision-making, reach new audiences, personalize communications, and forecast fundraising.
+For the purposes of this report, digital maturity is defined as an organization’s ability to leverage data to inform decision-making, reach new audiences, personalize communications, and forecast fundraising income.

 on the newest edition of the nonprofit trends report.